PennCIS233/algorand-voting-dapp/README.md

 To see i fyou have everything working, type `npm start`.
 You should see a basic webpage appear in your browser at localhost:3000.
 If you made it this far, then your setup has been successful!

+## Step 1 - Create the smart contract

+## Step 2 - Implement the front end

+To use our application, we could write scripts to interact with the blockchain, but it is much easier to interact with a nice user interface.
+So, we will be connecting our blockchain to a React frontend to interact with the blockchain!

+#### A brief tour of our React application

+In this project, we have pre-built the React application for you to connect to, but we'll briefly touch over the file structure of our project.

+First, React is a JavaScript library for building user interfaces.
+It utilizes a **component-based** structure that encapsulates its own state.
+Within each component, we specify state (which are variables such as the election ID, or user accounts) and then return a snippet of code that tells React how to render the component.
+For more information about React itself, you can find the documentation [here] (https://reactjs.org/docs/hello-world.html).
+We also utilize the `react-bootstrap` library, which has out-of-the-box components to create a nicer UI.
+Read more about it [here] (https://react-bootstrap.github.io/components/alerts).

+Pages:
+- **ConnectPage.js**: The ConnectPage prompts the user to connect to the AlgoSigner browser extension, and once the user is connected, allows the user to input the election id.
+- **ElectionPage.js**: The ElectionPage holds the majority of the functionality: it lets you see all participants in the election, view information about the election, and allows the user to participate in the election.

+Components:
+- **NavBar.js**: The NavBar component allows the participant to choose your current account, so you can participate in the election from that account.
+- **ElectionInfoCard.js**: The ElectionInfoCard component displays the election creator, the last round to participate in the election, the number of votes, the vote options, and a pie chart displaying the vote distribution.
+- **ParticipantsCard.js**: The ParticipantsCard component has three tabs: accepted, rejected, and pending.
+Each of these categories has a list of participants.
+The list of accepted users also contains the vote that they chose if they have made one.
+The list of pending users will also contain Accept/Reject buttons if the current account is a creator account.
+- **VoterCard.js**: The VoterCard component displays a card that will
+- **AlgoHandler.js**: The AlgoHandler component contains many helper functions that you will be implementing.
+You will have to implement functions to interact with the election, such as voting and opting-in, as well as functions to retrieve information about the state of the election.

+### Step 2.0